 No pressure will be put on you, at any time, to speak about your experiences unless you choose to.
 This is not a talking group – but there will be plenty of opportunities to get more practice speaking in groups.

-The next stage usually involves working with a story which will enable to step out of yourself and into a dramatic character.
+The next stage usually involves working with a story that will enable to step out of yourself and into a dramatic character.

 You will too, have the opportunity to choose which character you would like to work with, usually the one that you are drawn to at the time.